JonathanReimerBerg/OregonBirdingApp/README.md

 *Note that this project is still very much in progress, and only currently has basic functionality.
 Soon there will be more features, along with details on how to install/use.*

-This application is meant to provide several functions for showing/visualizing personal ebird data (via eBird cvs data download) that are not avauilable in eBird.
+This application is meant to provide several functions for showing/visualizing personal ebird data (via eBird cvs data download) that are not available in eBird.
 See below for examples.
 This app provides a simple UI to select different functions and provide data related to specific counties (or entire state), years, and birds in the state of Oregon.

 ## Functions